Proselytism: Right and limits

 The right to change religion and to manifest religion is protected under Article 18 of the International Covenant on Civil and Political Rights.

 Limitations on proselytism have been considered as infringements on freedom of religion, freedom of speech and as authoritarian.

-Some countries prohibited in the past proselytism by non-majority religions, for example Greece until 1994.
-Other countries currently prohibit proselytism by non-majority religions entirely.
-Other countries restrict proselytism in various ways such as prohibiting attempts to convert children or prohibit offering physical benefits to new converts.

 By faith

 The religions of the world can be divided into two groups: those that actively seek new followers (missionary religions like Christianity) and those that do not (non-missionary religions).
 This classification dates back to a lecture given by Max Müller in 1873 and is based on whether or not a religion seeks to gain new converts.
-The three main religions classified as missionary religions are Buddhism, Christianity, and Islam, while the non-missionary religions include Judaism, Zoroastrianism, and Hinduism.
+The three main religions classified as missionary religions are Nichiren Buddhism of Japan, Christianity, and Islam, while the non-missionary religions include Judaism, Zoroastrianism, Hinduism & most of Buddhism.
 Other religions, such as Primal Religions, Confucianism, and Taoism, may also be considered non-missionary religions.